student@hack3rs:~/learning$ ls -R modules/

 - 3 Linux and Windows Logging Basics for Defendersopen module topic 3

-Introduce host logging as the other half of network defense.
-This module covers what logs exist, what they are good for, and how to collect enough data for investigations without drowning in noise.
+Linux security logging and Windows event logs are the other half of network defense.
+Knowing which logs exist, what they are actually good for, and how to collect enough data for an investigation — without generating noise you cannot search — is a foundational skill.

 Detection & Monitoring (Weeks 3-6)